dto-btn/ssc-assistant/documentation/application-config.md

 This will demonstrate how to perform **some** of the `az cli` configuration changes needed for the App Registration.

+You must ensure you have `Owner` Role on the *Application registration/Application* before being able to run those commands.

 ### Basic configuration

 Documentation [is found here](https://learn.microsoft.com/en-us/cli/azure/ad/app?view=azure-cli-latest)